golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 ## Summary

-We had created the simple requestor script, that ran a single command on a number of remote computers.
+We had created the simple requestor script, that ran the same command on a number of remote computers.
 To achieve it we had:

-- imported @golem-sdk/task-executor lib
+- imported `@golem-sdk/task-executor` lib
 - utilized Immediately Invoked Async Function Expression
 - created GolemNetwork instance
 - created a pool of `rental` objects
-- acquired `rentals` and accessed the `ExeUnit`, where we ran the command
+- acquired `rentals` and accessed related `ExeUnits`, where we ran the command
-- finally, we collected the results from the result objects and provided them to the user
+- finally, we collected the results from the `result` objects and provided them to the user.

 In this example, we ran a simple command in a shell on the remote computer.
 You can run other executable programs in more advanced scenarios.
 See other examples for other interesting features.